 That’s how the world ended up with Nike.

 Naming is a part of brand recognition.
-It’s how customers identify with the product or service.
+It’s an aspect of brand identity (or how customers resonate with a product or service).
 When looking at how to come up with a brand name, you need something memorable, classic, and in the spirit of your company.

 It’s an easy thing to get wrong.
 Just look at the reaction to Facebook rebranding to Meta.
 The so-called Metaverse has been the subject of mockery and memes all over the internet.
 But Facebook at least has a mostly successful company to fall back on.
 Getting your brand naming wrong when you’re starting out can tank your chances of success before you have a chance to get running.

 Great brand naming is all about attracting people to your flywheel.
 A compelling or intriguing name generates interest in your company.
 That leads to people wanting to learn more about your business’s offerings.
-Go with a boring name, however, and that interest will never generate.
+Go with a boring name, however, and even the greatest marketing campaigns won’t generate interest.

 The Top Qualities of Strong Brand Names

 Some brand names are synonymous with success.
-Pretty much everyone knows names like Apple, Coca-Cola, and Amazon.
-When looking at how to come up with a brand name, you can replicate the success of what other brands have done.
+Pretty much everyone knows examples like Apple, Coca-Cola, and Amazon.
+When looking at how to come up with a brand name, you can replicate the success of what other brands have done in marketing.
 Here are several qualities associated with strong brand names.

 - Has words familiar with the target audience